What Makes Zipchat Zipchat

 - If Carti closes more sales-shaped answers with less babysitting, that is your answer.

-- If Zipchat-style tools saved your team real minutes on order lookups every day, bake that into your TCO before you leave.
+- If Zipchat-style capabilities saved your team real minutes on order lookups every day, bake that into your total cost of ownership before you leave.

 FAQ

-Is Carti “dumber” because it is not a tool agent?
+Is Carti "dumber" because it does not use an agent-style design?

-No — different design.
-Carti loads strong catalog context into a fast answer path instead of looping tools.
-For many selling conversations, that feels clearer to the shopper, not “dumber.”
+No, it is a different design.
+Carti loads strong catalog context into a fast answer path instead of looping through separate lookups for each question.
+For many selling conversations, that feels clearer to the shopper, not "dumber."
+The result is faster, more focused responses that guide buyers toward a purchase.

 Is Zipchat cheaper at scale?

-Depends on your plan tier and message volume.
-Pull last month’s invoice and model the next tier before you switch — surprises usually come from overage, not the headline plan.
+It depends on your plan tier and message volume.
+Pull last month's invoice and model the next tier before you switch.
+Surprises usually come from overage, not the headline plan.
+If you are on the fence, run the math on both for your actual traffic before committing either way.

-For many stores, yes: 92 langs + auto-detect matters when English-only chat quietly kills EU or APAC conversion.
-Read multilingual Shopify AI if that is you.
+For many stores, yes.
+92 languages plus auto-detect matters when English-only chat quietly kills EU or APAC conversion.
+If your store serves international customers, this can be a meaningful revenue unlock.
+Read the multilingual Shopify AI post if that applies to you.

 The bottom line

-Stay on Zipchat if you are paid to tinker with an agent and your victory condition is tool-mediated service.
-Move to Carti if your victory condition is more checkout, clearer ROI, faster multilingual, and proactive sales without a science project.
-Pivot to Gorgias if the inbox — not the product page — is what is bleeding.
+Stay on Zipchat if you are paid to tinker with a chatbot and your victory condition is service automation through built-in capabilities.
+Move to Carti if your victory condition is more checkouts, clearer ROI, faster multilingual, and proactive sales without a science project.
+Pivot to Gorgias if the inbox, not the product page, is what is bleeding.

 Written by